Sermon Summary: Daniel and the Antichrist's Sure Fate (Daniel 11)

 Stepping back from Daniel 11, one theme becomes clear: kings rise, kingdoms fall, but Christ’s Kingdom is unstoppable and eternal.
 Every earthly ruler, no matter how powerful, eventually fades.
 Only Jesus, the King of Kings, reigns forever.

-The chapter, therefore, also reveals the futility of human ambition.
+This chapter also reveals the futility of human ambition.
 Again and again, rulers rise only to see their plans thwarted.
 Humbly, we must acknowledge that the same is true for us.
 Even our best hopes, dreams, and plans falter.
-How should we respond?
+So how should we respond in light of these truths?

-We all have a tendency to trust in our own strength, plans, and abilities, but Scripture warns us that self-reliance leads to futility.
-Proverbs 3:5-6 calls us to “trust in the Lord with all your heart and lean not on your own understanding.”
-Confess any areas where you’ve been trying to handle life on your own terms.
-Repentance isn’t about shame; it’s about realigning your heart with God’s grace, which is sufficient for every need.
+We all have a tendency to trust in our own strength, plans, and abilities.
+Yet Scripture warns us that self-reliance leads to futility.
+Proverbs 3:5-6 reminds us, “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to Him, and He will make your paths straight.”

-Whether you’re making small daily decisions or wrestling with major life changes, bring your plans to God.
-Pray with the humility of Proverbs 16:3: “Commit your work to the Lord, and your plans will be established.”
-Surrendering your plans isn’t about giving up control; it’s about entrusting them to the One who knows the end from the beginning.
-In prayer, seek His wisdom, ask for guidance, and trust Him to direct your steps.
+Whether you’re facing small decisions or life-altering choices, bring your plans to God.
+Proverbs 16:3 exhorts us, “Commit your work to the Lord, and your plans will be established.”
+Surrendering your plans doesn’t mean giving up; it means entrusting them to the One who knows the end from the beginning (Isaiah 46:10).

 Conclusion